 Bansko ski school

 Many a beginner skier has been informed by well-meaning but ultimately idiotic friends ‘You don’t need lessons, you’ll pick it up’.
-You can normally spot these ill-advised newbies, they’ll be the ones getting skied over after flying down the mountain screeching like a dying seagull.
+You can normally spot these ill-advised ski newbies.
+They’ll be the ones getting skied over after flying down the mountain screeching like a dying seagull.
 Don’t be that person.
 Find a Bansko ski school, or pay for private tuition and they will teach you the basics of skiing before you attempt the slopes.